321dao/ginbro/boilerplate/static/readme.md

-# put your SPA static file in hare
+# put your SPA static file in here